This post has been updated as of February 2021.

 Many men don’t realize how damaging pornography is to their wives.
 Most will admit their wives don’t approve of it.
 However, this is often because they believe their wives simply view it as “dirty.”
 Women’s reasons for despising pornography go deeper.
-For them it’s a devastating attack that reaches down to their very core.
+For them, it’s a devastating attack that reaches down to their very core.

 This is what Max discovered when he and his wife Kelly sought counseling because of his pornography use.
 Although he knew she wouldn’t like it, Max initially thought there was nothing wrong with occasionally viewing porn.
 For him it was simply a “guy thing” that he did to relax when he was stressed.
 Most of his friends were into it too, so how could it be wrong.
-Besides, to him the women in pornography were merely “images on a computer screen.”
+Besides, to him, the women in pornography were mere “images on a computer screen.”
 How could that be so offensive?
 As Kelly expressed how deeply hurt she was by Max’s pornography use, he began to realize how damaging it really was to him, to Kelly, and to their marriage.

-While porn harms in many ways, here are three particular ways pornography is devastating your wife :
+While porn harms in many ways, here are three particular ways pornography is devastating your wife:

-1. They feel deeply hurt and betrayed
+1. They feel deeply hurt and betrayed.

 For them, pornography isn’t simply “images on a screen.”
 They are other women.
 Thus, pornography use is a form of adultery.
 When a man chooses to spend time with pornography, he is choosing to spend time with other women.

 Furthermore, he is sharing his sexuality with them, a precious gift that must only be shared with his wife.
 He is giving away something that belongs to his wife.
 This is no different than having an extramarital affair.
 Because pornography depicts men sexually exploiting women, a wife might also end up feeling used in her sexual relationship with her husband.